Coastal Hospice & Palliative Care: Coastal Hospice at the Ocean

 Recently renamed the Macky & Pam Stansell House of Coastal Hospice at the Ocean, the new facility is expected to open in fall 2018.
 The facility will be home for hospice patients who have no one to care for them in their own homes.
 It will also be a community outreach center focusing on palliative care, volunteers, grief support, and community education such as advance directives.
-Located at The Point in Ocean Pines, most patient rooms and gathering areas will have a view of the Isle of Wight Bay and the Ocean City skyline.
+Located at The Point in Ocean Pines.

 Coastal Hospice Thrift Shop

 Coastal Hospice operates a thrift shop in Berlin, Maryland.
 Sales support Coastal Hospice at the Ocean.